 We tackle diversity in grammar using the Semantic Cross-Lingual Label Parser (SCROLL) tool, a multilingual NLP framework specifically tuned to interpreting short textual labels as typically found within structured data.

 - Multilingual and Multi-Domain Natural Language Understanding: NLU tasks are typically solved with respect to a given language and application domain.
 We are interested in multilingual and/or multi-domain settings, such as the cross-border interoperability of electronic health records.
 Instead of solving such problems through a mere collection of special-purpose NLP pipelines, we consider multilingual and multi-domain NLP as a single system where processes and resources can be shared and reused across languages and domains, based on their grammatical sameness and diversity.

-- Khuyagbaatar Batsuren, Gábor Bella, and Fausto Giunchiglia.
+- Khuyagbaatar Batsuren, Gábor Bella, Fausto Giunchiglia.
 CogNet: a Large-Scale Cognate Database.
 Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, pages 3136–3145 Florence, Italy, July 28 - August 2, 2019.

 - Fausto Giunchiglia, Khuyagbaatar Batsuren, and Gábor Bella.
 Understanding and Exploiting Language Diversity.
 Proceedings of IJCAI 2017, Melbourne.